 Introduction to hardware, software, and programming for large-scale scientific computing.
 Overview of multicore, cluster, and supercomputer architectures; procedure and object oriented languages; parallel computing paradigms and languages; graphics and visualization of large data sets; validation and verification; and scientific software development.

-Course fees are currently $975/credit plus mandatory fees.
-Mandatory fees include a quarterly registration fee of $45 and a technology fee based on the number of registered credits.
-Thus, your estimated cost per quarter is $4,947.
+Course fees are currently $1,050/credit plus mandatory fees.
+Mandatory fees include a quarterly registration fee of $55 and a technology fee of $27 for each 5 credit class.
+Thus, the current cost per quarter is $5,332.
 Fees are subject to change.

 Application Process & Dates